Adult adjusting car seats for young children

 • Children less than 1 year of age or children older than 1 year but less than 20 pounds to be secured in a rear-facing car seat.

-• Children 1 to 4 years weighing over 20 pounds to be properly secured in an appropriate car seat
+• Children 1 to 4 years weighing over 20 pounds to be properly secured in an appropriate child restraint.

 Frequently Asked Questions